eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/a-privacy-risks-and-mitigations.md

 User, it will finally run out of unused attestations.
 This means that the User will no longer be able to present any attributes from that attestation, which may be a much higher risk for the User than the risk of being tracked.
-To prevent this, the Wallet Unit will use Method B or C (if supported, see below) as a fallback.
+To prevent this, the Wallet Unit will use Method B, C or D (if supported, see below) as a fallback.
 The fallback means that if the Wallet Unit has run out of unused attestations and is not able to request new ones, it will start re-using either a single attestation or a batch of attestations, as described for these methods.